felixvanoost/stravalyse/README.md

-# Strava-Heatmap-Tool
+# Strava-Analysis-Tool
-A Python tool to create a heatmap of Strava activities using the HERE XYZ mapping platform
+A Python tool to analyse and display Strava activity data